This is a long story to tell. Many of us are curious about it.

 In this High Brown project we dig up the sheet music songs from the minstrel shows.
 They were used to promote the shows and was an additional income for the troupes.
 Re-creating, performing, and listening to these compositions helps one get a better feel for the experience.
 They work in conjunction with the newer written histories (books).

-Some of the first songs in the 1843 shows were: Bless dat Lubly Yaller Gal, De Boatman Dance, Charleston Gals, Cudjo’s Wild Hunt, Dandy Jim of Caroline, In de Wild Raccoon Track, My Old Aunt Sally, De New York Gals, Old Dan Tucker, Old King Crow, Stop Knocking at the Door, Whar Did You Cum From.
+Some of the first songs in the 1843 shows were: Alabama Joe, Bless dat Lubly Yaller Gal, De Boatman Dance, Charleston Gals, Cudjo’s Wild Hunt, Dandy Jim of Caroline, In de Wild Raccoon Track, My Old Aunt Sally, De New York Gals, Old Dan Tucker, Old King Crow, Stop Knocking at the Door, Whar Did You Cum From.

-The next year, 1844, continued with lots more songs: Corn Field Green, Lubly Fan (aka Buffalo Gals), The Jolly Raftsman, Lucy Neal, Lubly Dine, Lucy Long, Going Ober de Mountain, Nigger Put Down dat Jug, De Ole Grey Goose, Old Virginia State, Ole Pee Dee, O Lub Gals Gib Me, Pompy O’ Smash, Sing Darkies Sing, Walk Along John, Walk Jaw Bone
+The next year, 1844, continued with lots more songs: Corn Field Green, Lubly Fan (aka Buffalo Gals), The Jolly Raftsman, Lucy Neal, Lubly Dine, Lucy Long, Going Ober de Mountain, Nigger Put Down dat Jug, De Ole Grey Goose, Old Virginia State, Ole Pee Dee, O Lub Gals Gib Me, Pompy O’ Smash, Sing Darkies Sing, Walk Along John, Walk Jaw Bone.

 And so it continues year after year.
 This is what we do here.
 We research and demonstrate these kinds of songs.
 Find them in our song list to the right.